The Moon as a Symbol in the Tarot

 Eight of Cups card

-Under the cover of night and the rays of the Moon, a lone figure steals away from the scene, leaving behind the Cups.
-Because the Moon signals the world of cycles and transitions, as well as the unconscious, this card seems to indicate that an intuitive drive pressures one to walk away from something, and into something new.
+Under the cover of night and the rays of the Moon, a lone figure steals away from the scene.
+Because the Moon signals the world of cycles and transitions, as well as the unconscious, this card indicates that an intuitive drive pressures one to walk away from something.

 Two of Swords card